 The 4 core sex-linked pairings

-Using Opaline as the example (same rules apply to Cinnamon and Pallid):
+Using Opaline as the example (same rules apply to Cinnamon and Pale):

 Auto-sexing rule: in this pairing, every Visual Opaline chick is guaranteed female.
 No DNA testing needed to sex visuals.